frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/exercise4.md

 </div>

 !!! success "Verification"
-    Make sure to have you and/or a more experienced member/mentor of your team [review your CAD](focusing-on-improvement.md)!
-Your assembly should have 5 instances and weigh approximately 0.56 lbs.
+    Make sure to have you and/or a more experienced member/mentor of your team [**review your CAD!**](../1A/focusing-on-improvement.md "Focusing on Improvement Page"){:target="_blank"} Your assembly should have 5 instances and weigh approximately 0.56 lbs.

 In this exercise, you practiced more advanced sketching and were introduced to the `Spacer` Featurescript.